benbjurstrom/benbjurstrom.com/articles/2020-04-30-purge-email.md

 ---
 date: 2020-04-30T08:00:00Z
-description: For the last six months I’ve had my Gmail account configured to automatically delete emails after 7 days that haven’t been archived, starred, or marked as important.
+description: For the last six months I’ve had my Gmail account configured to automatically delete unarchived mail after 7 days that hasn't been starred or marked as important.
 And it’s been wonderful!
 permalink: purge-email
 featured: 1
 tags: [ 'optimization' ]